Art

 Pedagogy in-classroom undergraduate training experience.
 This course focuses on in-classroom observation and experience through shadowing faculty members and applying classroom assignments to gain knowledge in teaching higher-education.
 Prerequisites: ARTS 540, ARTS 541, ARTS 542.

-ARTS 548 - Exhibition Development
+ARTS 548 - Project Design & Implementation

 ARTS 549 - Studio 9.
 User-centered Design Experience